-If you, your partner, or another caregiver (or a combination of people) wants to use the carrier, make sure you choose one that can be adjusted to fit you both.
+If you, your partner, or another caregiver (or a combination of people) wants to use the carrier or sling, it’s definitely worth choosing one that can be adjusted to help get the best fit.
 If you're willing to invest time in learning how to adjust a sling or carrier, your range of choice is greater.
 If you don’t have the time or energy, choose something easy with a minimal number of adjustments.

 5. Easy cleaning

 A sling or baby carrier is bound to get dribbled or vomited on at some point.
-So check whether the carrier you've got your heart set on is machine-washable, not just sponge-clean only, or comes with any other handy features such as dribble pads.
+So check whether the one you've got your heart set on is machine washable, not just sponge-clean only, or comes with any other handy features such as dribble pads.

 How long can your baby stay in the carrier?

-Start with a short 10-minute carry to let your baby get used to the carrier and gradually extend this to longer periods.
+We’d advise starting with a short 10-minute carry to let your baby get used to the carrier, and gradually extend this to longer periods.

-Always pay close attention to your child’s needs and switch between the baby carrier and, for example, a pushchair or crib.
+Always pay close attention to your child’s needs and switch between the baby carrier and, for example, a pushchair or carrycot as needed.

 Read our guide for more must-know baby carrier and baby sling safety.